 Photo Credit: stevecoleimages/Getty Images

-Nothing like the promise of a new year!
-While you’re still feeling motivated to tackle every resolution on your list, start by purging unnecessary stuff that not only takes up space and leads to clutter, but also seriously challenges that amazing peace of mind that comes from organized living.
-We asked professional organizers for their tips on what to toss right away, and here are their top 10.
+Nothing like the promise of a fresh new season!
+While you’re still feeling motivated to tackle those spring cleaning projects, start by purging unnecessary stuff that not only takes up space and leads to clutter, but also seriously challenges that amazing peace of mind that comes from organized living.
+We asked professional organizers for their tips on what items to toss right away -- or better yet, donate to an organization that can make good use of them -- and here are their top 10.

 1. Unworn clothes